The threshold for jigsaw percolation on random graphs: Proof of part (ii) of Theorem

 Before starting the analysis, let us note that since we consider at most $n/(2(\log n)^{3/2})$ rounds, and stop each with a trial set of size at most $(\log n)^{3/2}$, we start each round with

-Let $\R_k^t$ be the event that round $k$ proceeds at least as far as step $t$, i.e., that $R_k^t$ is (defined and) non-empty.
-We shall show that $\R_k^t$ is not too unlikely.
+Let $\B_k^t$ be the event that $X_k^{t+1}$ is (defined and) has size $t+1$ (if $t \geq 1$ then this is equivalent to the event that $B_k^t$ is (defined and) non-empty).
+We shall show that $\B_k^t$ is not too unlikely.
 For technical reasons, we also need to consider the event

 that within round $k$, we have not `used up' too many vertices by step $t$.
-(Here and in what follows we ignore rounding to integers in expressions such as $n/4t$.
+(Here and in what follows we ignore rounding to integers in expressions such as $n^{3/4}$.
 This makes essentially no difference.)
 For $k\leq n/(2(\log n)^{3/2})$ and $t\geq 1$, let

 noting that $\S_k^0$ is the trivial event that always holds

 We shall need two different estimates on $r_k^t$, according to whether $t$ is larger or smaller than $(\log n)/c$.

 \begin{lemma} Suppose that $k\leq n / \big( 2(\log n)^{3/2} \big)$ and $1\leq t\leq t_1=(\log n)^{3/2}$.
 Then